ftieben/omakfe/README.md

 # Omakfe

-Turn a fresh Ubuntu installation into a fully-configured, beautiful, and modern web development system by running a single command.
+Turn a fresh Fedora installation into a fully-configured, beautiful, and modern web development system by running a single command.
 That's the one-line pitch for Omakfe.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
 Omakfe is an opinionated take on what Linux can be at its best.

 Watch the introduction video and read more at [omakfe.org](https://omakfe.org).

 ## Contributing to the documentation

-Please help us improve Omakfe's documentation on the [basecamp/omakfe-site repository](https://github.com/basecamp/omakfe-site).
+Please help us improve Omakfe's documentation on the [ftieben/omakfe-site repository](https://github.com/ftieben/omakfe-site).

 ## License